 MCL Tear Treatment in Lemay, MO

 MCL Tear Treatment in Lemay, MO.
-Dealing with an MCL tear is often painful and worrying, impacting your daily routines and favorite activities.
-At Axes Physical Therapy, we are aware of the struggles you endure and are dedicated to delivering the support and specialized care required to heal completely from your MCL injury in Lemay, MO.
-Our committed group of proficient Lemay, MO physical therapists focuses on creating customized treatment strategies specifically designed for your unique injury, aspirations, and desired lifestyle.
-With our all-encompassing method and cutting-edge facilities, we guide you through every step of your recovery journey.
-Contact us online, schedule an appointment, or call the Axes location nearest you and let us help you get back to doing what you love most.
+Suffering from an MCL tear can be both painful and concerning, impacting your daily routines and favorite activities.
+At Axes Physical Therapy, we recognize the difficulties you encounter and are dedicated to delivering the support and specialized care required to heal completely from your MCL injury in Lemay, MO.
+Our committed group of proficient Lemay, MO physical therapists is dedicated to formulating individualized treatment plans crafted to meet your specific injury, objectives, and the lifestyle you aim to resume.
+With our comprehensive approach and cutting-edge facilities, we guide you through every step of your recovery journey.
+Contact us online, schedule an appointment, or call the Axes location nearest you and let us support you in getting back to your favorite activities.

 Anatomy of an MCL Tear

-The MCL is located on the inner side of the knee, joining the femur (thighbone) to the tibia (shinbone).
+The MCL is found on the inner side of the knee, connecting the femur (thighbone) to the tibia (shinbone).
 The MCL is essential for stabilizing the knee, especially against inward forces.
 An MCL tear is when the ligament is overstretched or torn, often due to sports injuries, direct impacts, or sudden twisting movements.

 Functions of the MCL in Knee Stability